unil-lettres/yakforms/README.md

 When you first access the application, you will be redirected to the installation page.

 ## 1. Database configuration
-- Choose Mysql as the database type
+- Choose PostgreSQL as the database type
 - Add connection parameters (report values from the .env file, below are the default development values)
   - Database name: yakforms
   - Username: user
   - Password: password
-  - Host: yakforms-mysql
+  - Host: yakforms-postgres
-  - Port: 3306
+  - Port: 5432

 ## 2. Then, configure the admin account